OpenDataServices/github-organization-backup/README.md

 If the backup is not ready, this will wait and keep checking.

-You'll then have a backup.tar.gz file.
+You'll then have a backup.ORGNAME.tar.gz file.

-Extract this file:

-    gzip -d backup.tar.gz

-Then save the backup.tar file as appropriate.

 ## Trouble shooting